Study: Toyota has the longest-lasting hybrids

 The latest 2020 Toyota Highlander Hybrid provides seating for up to eight and an EPA fuel economy rating of up to 36 mpg combined—making it the highest-mileage vehicle with three rows of seating.

 There’s one big asterisk to this particular study worth noting, however.
-Models that didn’t remain in production as of the 2020 model year were omitted from the results—possibly meaning that Honda, which has repositioned its hybrid strategy and names several times, might have done better than it sounds.
+Models that didn’t remain in production as of the 2020 model year were omitted from the results—possibly meaning that Honda, which has repositioned its hybrid strategy and names several times, might have been at a built-in disadvantage here.

-In a few more years, as more results become available for electric cars, we’re curious to see how those mechanically simpler vehicles pencil out in this same way, over the long term.
+In a few more years, as more results become available for electric cars, we’re curious to see whether those mechanically simpler vehicles pencil out in this same way, over the long term.